Tips for the Best Surface for Your Trampoline

 3. Grass Is the Best Surface

-As far as the ideal terrain to place your trampoline, grass is best because it’s softer and will naturally help absorb shock.
+Regarding the ideal terrain to place your trampoline, grass is best because it’s softer and will naturally help absorb shock.

 One downside is that putting a trampoline on your grass can damage the area underneath and around the trampoline.